ChicletKeyboard/School_District_Analysis/README.md

 * Bottom 5 performing schools based on overall passing rate
 *     There was no change in the ranking of the 5 worst-performing schools after the updated analysis was conducted.
 * Average math score for each grade by school
+*     Since only data from Thomas High School was removed, the average math score of other schools would be unaffected.
+Even so, Thomas High School's average math score changed by less than 0.2% overall.
 * Average reading score for each grade by school
+*     Thomas High School was thee only school that saw a changed average reading score but even that was an extremely small change (by less than 0.5%) that saw their standings compared to other schools unchanged even with the fradulent grades corrected.
 * Scores by school spending
 *     Student scores depending on spending per student was not affected by the removal of the corrupted data.
 * Scores by school size